kashewknutt/kashewknutt/README.md

   </p>

   <p>
-    Outside tech, I’m deeply into music production 🎵 and tracking the stock market 📈.
+    Outside tech, I’m deeply into music production, jamming with my guitar and friends and travelling.
   </p>
 </div>